Mason & Dixon: Two: America

 The surveyors continue to draw their line, moving back eastward at the opening of the section but always near the Susquehanna River which serves as a boundary of more than one type.
 In their efforts to close off the Tangent line they discover some anomalies in previous measurements as well as legal inconsistencies that leave a small "Wedge" of ambiguous territory neither in Maryland or Pennsylvania, creating yet another of the novel's uncharted alternate domains.
-Two "Chain-men", Darby and Cope, attract some attention for impersonating Mason & Dixon in order to seduce the locals.
+Two "Chain-men", Darby and Cope, attract some attention for impersonating Mason and Dixon in order to seduce the locals.
 The chapter closes with the discovery of their subterfuge, Squire Haligast warning that the party will soon encounter "China-men," and the delivery of a package from Maskelyne telling of geographical interferences with measurements that forces Mason to recall the windward side of St. Helena.